Eldeston/Super-Duper-Vanilla/CONTRIBUTION.md

 ## Miscellaneous
    You may add your name in [**CONTRIBUTORS**](CONTRIBUTORS.md) under the contributers list with your PR.
 If you're a translator, add your name in [**TRANSLATORS**](TRANSLATORS.md) under the translators list.

-## TO DO: (for Eldeston)
+## TO DO (for Eldeston)
-   Update the descriptions of this file.
+   * Update the descriptions of this file.
-   Make a separate file for translation.
+   * Make a separate file for translation.